gongbell/CUDAsmith/README.md

 The current generator of CUDA kernel is built and tested for Ubuntu 16.04.2.

+To Build the CUDASmith generator from source code, please do it as follows at the terminal:

+1. run ‘cd CUDAsmith-src’

+2. run ‘mkdir build’

+3. run ‘cd build’

+4. In build dir , run ‘cmake ..’

+5. Then run “make”

+And CUDAsmith will be generated.

 The genkernel.sh is a script to generate 100 CUDA kernel in ALL mode.

 The generator has many features for generating interesting CUDA programs.
 The generator is used as follows: